corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/prerequisites.md

 Helm

-##  CorDapp Development Hardware prerequisites
+##  CorDapp development hardware prerequisites

 CorDapp development has been tested with the following: